noiseprotocol/noise_spec/noise.md

 To produce a **Noise protocol name** for `Initialize()` you concatenate the ASCII names for the handshake pattern, the DH functions, the cipher functions, and the hash function, with underscore separators.
-For example:
+The resulting name must be 255 bytes or less.
+Examples:

  * `Noise_XX_25519_AESGCM_SHA256`
  * `Noise_N_25519_ChaChaPoly_BLAKE2s`